Flagged Email Meaning: A Practical Guide

 For power users, combining flags with other organizational tools creates an incredibly efficient system.
 Think of it as a multi-layered approach to inbox zero.
 Use folders to categorize emails by project or client, and then use flags within those folders to highlight specific messages requiring action.
 Labels can add another layer, letting you tag emails with keywords or topics.
 This combination provides granular control, making it easy to find what you need, when you need it.

-Manage and Review Flagged Emails
+How to Manage and Review Your Flagged Emails

 Flagging emails is only half the battle.
 The real value comes from creating a system to manage and review those flagged messages.
 This ensures you're acting on important emails, not just letting them gather dust in your inbox.